-I hadn’t experienced the taste of a Sonoran hot dog since my baby-steps into international travel — a hot dog elevated to a culinary experience.
-That was in the early 80’s, but in all these years since I’ve yet to experience a match.
-But travel and food are so linked – the experiences of taste and smell in new places create the endorphins that bring on an addiction.
+I haven’t experienced the taste of a Sonoran hot dog since my first baby-steps into international travel — a hot dog elevated to a culinary experience.
+That was in the early 80’s, but in all these years since I’ve yet to find a match.
+Since travel and food are so tightly linked, it’s the experiences of taste and smell in new places that create the endorphins and memories.

 I never thought my hot dog jones would be satisfied 40 years later, just forty miles away.

 San Luis Rio Colorado

 I crossed and drove east to my destination, another border town, San Luis Rio Colorado.
 The small amount of Colorado River water not already used by America agriculture crosses the international boundary here and marks the Sonora state line.
 Even with a drastically lower flow, the river still gives Baja California and Sonora a fertile delta that provides this region with fresh produce.

 Home of the Sonoran Dawg